zaproxy/action-af/README.md

 ### `plan`

-**Required** The file system path to the Automation Framework plan to run.
+**Required** The file system path or URL to the Automation Framework plan to run.

 ### `docker_name`